Bus passes - concessionary fares schemes

 Gold Card holders are also entitled to free local bus travel in the rest of England, under the English National Concessionary Travel Scheme.
 The same time restrictions apply.
 Train travel is not included in this scheme.

 Holders of Gold Cards are also offered discounts at hundreds of businesses around Derbyshire.
-For more information visit our Gold Card section or contact Call Derbyshire on 08 456 058 058.
+For more information visit our Gold Card section or contact Call Derbyshire tel: 01629 533190.

-Most bus and train companies offer concessionary fares to children under 14.
+Most bus and train companies offer concessionary fares to children over 16.

-Derbyshire residents aged 14 to 16 (and those aged 17 and 18 who are in full-time education) can have b_line cards giving reduced fare travel and other discounts too.
-In most cases these are issued by their school or college.
+All young people living in Derbyshire aged 16 up to their 19th birthday can also have b_line cards giving reduced fare travel on local buses and trains and other discounts too.
+In most cases these are issued by schools.

 Some Derbyshire school children are entitled to free transport to and from school.

-For advice on eligibility and how to apply, see our section on home-to-school transport.
+For advice on eligibility and how to apply, see our section on school transport.